What is Paygent?

 - Call

-Paygent.init()once at startup with your API key. - Wrap your LLM call sites with
+Paygent.init()once at startup with your API key. - Wrap your LLM call sites with the Paygent context so Paygent knows which user the call is for.

 That's it.
 Your OpenAI or Anthropic code is unchanged.